IBM WebSphere Deployment Manager Console Access Auditing

 Let’s say you want to allocate 1 GB for this logging then you can keep max ten files with 100 MB each so your configuration should be something like below.

 I hope this helps you.
-Upgrade your skills in cloud computing.
+Upgrade your skills in

 Head here if you want to configure WebSphere Deployment Manager Console Identity.